 There seems to be at least one outstanding defensive gem in every no-hitter and in this game it was Barber who made the play.
 The Birds pitcher pounced off the mound and threw out Jim Northrup at first base after taking a hard shot off his leg from the Detroit left fielder in the second inning.

 Barber and Stu Miller’s collaborative no-hit effort was the second time in baseball history that multiple pitchers had combined to lose a no-hitter.
-On May 26, 1956, the Reds’ Johnny Klippstein, Hershell Freeman and Joe Black combined to hold the Milwaukee Braves hitless for nine innings.
-Black gave up a double with two outs in the tenth before serving up the game-winner in the eleventh inning, losing 2-1.
-Prior to 1967, the other major-league pitcher to lose a no-hitter in a nine-inning game was the Astros Ken Johnson who lost to the Cincinnati Reds 1-0 on April 23, 1964.
+On May 26, 1956, the Reds’ Johnny Klippstein, Hershell Freeman, and Joe Black combined to hold the Milwaukee Braves hitless for nine innings.
+Black gave up a double with two outs in the 10th before serving up the game-winner in the 11th inning, losing 2-1.
+Prior to 1967, the other major-league pitcher to lose a no-hitter in a nine-inning game was the Astros’ Ken Johnson who lost to the Cincinnati Reds 1-0 on April 23, 1964.